cezarypiatek/cezarypiatek.github.io/src/content/post/the-art-of-designing-exceptions/index.md

 public ArgumentException(string message, string paramName, Exception innerException)
 ```

-and the most useful overloads are those which accepts `parameterName`.
-When we try to throw this exception we've got the following message:
+and the most useful overloads are those which accept `parameterName`.
+When we try to throw this exception we get the following message:

 ```plaintext
 <message>
 Parameter name: <parameterName>
 ```
-Despite the `message` parameter value (the first line of the exception message), the first question that comes to our mind is **What was the value of invalid argument?**.
+Despite the `message` parameter value, the first question that comes to our mind is **What was the value of invalid argument?**.
 Now it's our responsibility to provide a comprehensive explanation that contains current value every time when we throw an exception using the aforementioned constructor.
-A better approach would be own in our codebase a helper function that enforces providing also the argument value and produces the exception with a message that explains current situation:
+A better approach would be to own a helper function in our codebase that enforces providing the argument value and produces the exception with a message that explains current situation:

 ```csharp
 public class Fail